 2021

-Webinars: History of sequential graphic storytelling; Conventions, styles and2021
+Webinars: History of sequential graphic storytelling; Conventions, styles and practical uses of comix.
+K20 Educators

-disciplines, Museum Studies at Harvard University Extension School.
+Disciplines, Museum Studies at Harvard University Extension School.

 Russia, Africa, East and South Asia.